FLAG FOOTBALL LEAGUE RULES

 The penalty for running 3 consecutive plays without a female as an Operative Player will be 5 yards and loss of down, and the female must still be the operative player on the next play.

 If a male is the QB on a play which could either be to a male or female and the QB is sacked, the ball is spotted where he was sacked and the play stands as a male play, no matter who was the intended receiver.
-If a team was forced to use a female as the operative player in a forced gender play and the male QB is sacked the play stands as a female play and the offensive team does not have to use a female on the next play.
+If a team was forced to use a female as the operative player in a forced gender play and the female QB is sacked, the play stands as a female play and the offensive team does not have to use a female on the next play.
 If a male is the QB on a forced gender play, is rushed and attempts to run, the next play will still be a forced gender play.

 DOWNS: First downs are obtained by crossing midfield, and your opponent’s 20 yard line.
 If a team fails to earn a first down in four plays, possession will go to the opposing team.
 The offensive team may elect to punt on fourth down.
 The offensive team must declare punts on fourth down to the referee with enough advance warning for the defense to put players back in receiving formation.
 Once the offensive team declares with the official whether to punt, but then changes their decision, they must use a timeout before being allowed to proceed.
 No fake punts are allowed and all punts must be kicked.
 The kicking team must stay on the line of scrimmage until the ball is punted.
 Five players from the receiving team must be on the line of scrimmage.
 The receiving team may fair catch the ball or advance it.
 If the ball hits the ground after touching any part of the receivers body, it becomes a dead ball.
 If the ball travels into the end zone without being touched, a touch back is called and ball placed at the 20 yard line.
 The defense may not block a punt.